- More entertaining to drive

 2020 Toyota Corolla

-While the 2020 Corolla sedan has earned a Top Safety Pick award from the IIHS, we’ll hold on a rating until we see some scores from the NHTSA.
-(Read more about how we rate cars.)
+While the 2020 Corolla sedan has earned a Top Safety Pick award from the IIHS and five stars from the NHTSA.

 All Corollas get standard safety technology that dusts competitors: Every model has automatic emergency braking, adaptive cruise control, automatic high beams, and active lane control.